Bink Video!

 Microsoft Xbox 360 Console

-• Available as both both a static library and a static link time code generation library (LTCG libs are little faster at runtime and save about 20K, but they link much slower).
+• Available both as a static library and a static link time code generation library (LTCG libs are little faster at runtime and save about 20K, but they link much slower).

 • Built-in support for background thread decompression - use any of the Xbox cores to do the Bink decompression.